 In 2015, CAUL Hub developed Caring for Country: An Urban Application – an initiative developed in partnership with Indigenous Architecture and Design Victoria and the Melbourne Sustainable Society Institute.

-From 2018 CAUL will be working with Jirra Lulla-Harvey of Kalinya Communications to tell the stories of CAUL’s Indigenous engagement and participation processes, research, activities from an Indigenous perspective.
+Since 2018, CAUL Hub has been working with Jirra Lulla-Harvey of Kalinya Communications to tell the stories of CAUL’s Indigenous engagement and participation processes, research, activities from an Indigenous perspective.
+Through this work, we have developed the 3 Category Workbook.
+Read the full report/strategy from Kalinya Communications here.

 For more information on CAUL Hub presentations, events and publications on our IEP activities, see here.